The Repair Shop: Christmas specials

-Several Christmas-themed special episodes (with the exception of The Repair Shop at Christmas 2018) have been produced since the 2020s, they have been transmitted on Christmas Eve occurring every two years until 2023 and on Boxing Day occurring every two years until 2022.
+Several Christmas-themed special episodes (with the exception of The Repair Shop at Christmas 2018) have been produced and since the 2020s, they have been transmitted on Christmas Eve on some years and on Boxing Day on other years.
 The earliest transmission date on record was five days before Christmas Eve 2017 and the latest transmission date on record was three days after Boxing Day 2019.